 This knife has all the features that you might be looking for in a quality bushcraft carbon steel blade knife to go into our daypack.
 We recommend this knife without hesitation to anyone looking for a great wilderness knife at an affordable price.

-Blade: It is a fixed-blade knife with a razor sharp steel and the thick blade with tungsten DLC anti-corrosive black coating.
-The blade length is 4.3 inches (109 mm); Blade thickness: 0.125 inch.
+Blade: It is a fixed-blade knife with razor-sharp steel and the thick blade with tungsten DLC anti-corrosive black coating.
+The blade length is 4.3 inches (109 mm); Blade thickness: 0.125 inches.

 Steel: One of the best things about Morakniv is their use of high-quality Sandvik steel.
 Sandvik is a Swedish engineering company that provides Morakniv with the steel that they use for all of their blades, and they’re known for their exceptional products.